chrisfarms/paas-chronograf-buildpack/README.md

 ## Usage

-Create a manifest.yml describing your application:
+Create a manifest.yml describing the chronograf deployment:

 ```
 ---